 The other major factor determining our quality of life, in addition to life toughness, is our relationship with life's challenges and the way we navigate during these storms.
-Survivors of tragedies progress through three phases of recovery:
+Victims of disasters progress through three phases of recovery:

-Survival mode-This is the natural, temporary first step in dealing with any crisis, especially one as serious as gun violence.
+Survival mode-This is the natural, temporary first step in dealing with any crisis, especially one the magnitude of the coronavirus pandemic.
 Similar to being on "automatic pilot," survival mode is when our body is in a fight-or-flight response that focuses our attention on what we absolutely must do right now to stay alive.
 The danger is getting stuck in survival mode, where illnesses can develop in the form of anxiety disorders, depression, and other health issues.